DWRK: WRocK

 From 1988 until May 17, 2009, the jingles were resings from K-Lite 93.7's jingle package from Century 21 Programming (now TM Studios).
 It also had versions recorded by various local artists, including Sharon Cuneta, Regine Velasquez, Martin Nievera, The CompanY, Kuh Ledesma, Lea Salonga, Bituin Escalante, Christian Bautista, Jose Mari Chan, South Border, Nina, Agot Isidro etc. as part of its "Why does this singer have lite rock on his/her radio?" campaign.
 Since 2010, it has been exclusively heard on the surviving WRocK station, DYRK in Cebu.

 Easy Rock

-On May 18, 2009, along with the rebrand, it used the Delilah jingle package from ReelWorld, since it ironically has the same tune as that of K-Lite's.
+On May 18, 2009, along with the rebrand, it used the Delilah jingle package from ReelWorld, since it ironically has the similar tune as that of K-Lite's.
 Acapella versions of their jingles were used during their Monday program Remember Someone Today from October 2012 to February 2020.

 On December 3, 2021, a few weeks after relaunching its logo, its jingle package was also revamped after 12 years, this time using the Easy Radio jingle package from ReelWorld while keeping the iconic melody of the station.
-ReelWorld also produced jingles for its sister stations Love Radio and Yes FM.